Ware, Hertfordshire: Transport

-Education facilities
+Education

-Nursery and Primary
+Nursery and primary

 There are fourteen primary schools in Ware and surrounding villages as of March 2022.

-There are also many preschools and nurseries, including long established Orchard House Preschool and the newest Riverside Nursery School.
+There are also many preschools and nurseries, including long-established Orchard House Preschool and the newest Riverside Nursery School.

 Secondary

-There are two secondary schools in the town; Presdales School and Chauncy School.
+There are two secondary schools in the town: Presdales School and Chauncy School.
 Presdales School opened in 1906 as Ware Grammar School and became a fully comprehensive school in the early 1970s.
 It admits girls aged 11–18 and boys into the sixth form.
-It is one of nine Lead Language Hub schools in England.
+It is one of nine lead language hub schools in England.
 Chauncy School is co-educational throughout.

-Post-Secondary Education
+Post-secondary education

 The Creative & Enterprise Campus of Hertford Regional College is also based in the town.
-A new £10.5-million building opened in 2015 and is used to teach 3D Design, Graphic Design, Fashion Design, Visual Merchandising, Set Design, Photography, Art & Design, Fine Art, Animation & Multimedia and Creative & Digital Media.
+A new £10.5 million building opened in 2015 and is used to teach 3D design, graphic design, fashion design, visual merchandising, set design, photography, art & design, fine art, animation & multimedia and creative & digital media.

 All Nations Christian College is located in nearby Easneye.
-This missionary training college offers a variety of programmes ranging from short unvalidated courses to Open University validated post-graduate qualifications.
+This missionary Bible college offers a variety of programmes ranging from short unvalidated courses to Open University validated post-graduate qualifications.